biometrixtech/plans/documentation/api_tech_requirements_third_party.md

 ### Endpoints

 Each provider will also be assigned a unique set of test and production endpoints to access the plans service.
-These endpoints will require a custom JWT bearer token unique to the Provider.

 ### Authentication

 Unless otherwise specified, the endpoints in the API are authenticated by a JWT bearer token.
 The client __must__ submit the header `Authorization: <JWT>` with all requests.
 Failure to do so, or submitting an invalid or expired JWT, __will__ result in a `401 Unauthorized` response.

-It is expected that partners will normally generate and sign their own JWTs for their clients, providing appropriate authorisation for each user in accordance with their business and compliance requirements.
+It is expected that partners will normally generate and sign their own JWTs for their clients, providing appropriate authorization for each athlete in accordance with their business and compliance requirements.

 #### Signing keys